 Regional Commuter Rail Enhancements provide increased service frequency and hours of operation, as well as a one-seat ride for more patrons due to runthrough service between Maryland and Virginia.
-Unlike many of the other initiatives where impacts are spread across the region, this initiative's improvement benefits are more targeted toward several key corridors with existing MARC and VRE services.
+Unlike many of the other initiatives where impacts are diffuse across the region, this initiative's improvement benefits are more targeted toward several key corridors with existing MARC and VRE services.
+This page discusses performance on the challenges, and the next page shows the quantitative MOE results.

-Road Congestion improves with an estimated reduction of approximately 43,000 vehicle hours of delay per day, about a 2% reduction from the CLRP level.
-While these delay improvements affect an array of roadways, they are targeted toward several key corridors, including the I-95 corridors in Maryland and Virginia.

-Access to Bike/Ped Options and Pedestrian & Bicycle Safety both improve due to investments in bicycle and pedestrian access to stations.

-Incidents and Safety improve as VHD declines and some travel shifts to safer, more reliable modes, which are less prone to disruptions.

-Reliable Access to Intercity Hubs improves as the share of passenger miles on reliable modes increases.
-In particular, improved frequency of commuter rail service and run-through service improves reliable options for accessing Union Station, BWI Airport, and National Airport, but the number of travelers accessing these hubs by commuter rail may remain relatively low.
+- Road Congestion improves with an estimated reduction of about 43.000 vehicle hours of delay per day, about a 2% reduction from the CLRP level.
+While these delay improvements affect an array of roadways they are targeted toward several key corridors, including the I-95 corridors in Maryland and Virginia. - Access to Bike/Ped Options and Pedestrian & Bicycle Safety both improve due to investments in bicycle and pedestrian access to stations. - Incidents and Safety improve as VHD declines and some travel shifts to safer, more reliable modes, which are less prone to disruptions. - Reliable Access to Intercity Hubs improves as the share of passenger miles on reliable modes increases.
+In particular, improved frequency of commuter rail service and run-through service improves reliable options for accessing Union Station, BWI Airport, and Reagan National Airport, but the number of travelers accessing these hubs by commuter rail may remain relatively low.

-Initiative 5 is not expected to have much effect regarding the remaining challenges.
+Initiative 5 is not expected to have much influence over the remaining initiatives.